Five things to know about Trump’s Facebook ban

 The Oversight Board issued a rebuke of Facebook’s abilities to transparently set and stick to its own policies and made several suggestions of changes it could make.

-The company should publicly explain its decision-making when it takes action on influential figures’ accounts and make sure to assess risks before a suspension comes to its end, if it is time-limited.
-The company should also quickly send political posts in question to specialized staff who are not facing “undue influence.”
-Facebook should also clarify how it applies the newsworthiness exception.
+It said the company should publicly explain its decision-making when it takes action on influential figures’ accounts and make sure to assess risks before a suspension comes to its end, if it is time-limited.
+Facebook should also quickly send political posts in question to specialized staff who are not facing “undue influence,” said the board.
+It also asked Facebook to clarify how it applies the newsworthiness exception.

-The board also recommended that Facebook start a thorough review of its “potential contribution” to the spread of baseless claims of election fraud that swirled following the 2020 election, something that ultimately helped lead to the attack on the Capitol.
+The board recommended that Facebook start a thorough review of its “potential contribution” to the spread of baseless claims of election fraud that swirled following the 2020 election, something that ultimately helped lead to the attack on the Capitol.

 There are limits to what the Oversight Board can do

 The board’s decision, an 11,910-word document that includes policy proposals, shows the limits of what the board can actually do to hold Facebook accountable.
-In the document, the board said it had asked Facebook 46 questions and that the company did not answer seven of them.
-That included one about Facebook’s role in the spread and visibility of Trump’s posts, and if a suspension or deletion would have an impact on its ability to target ads.
+In the document, the board said it had asked Facebook 46 questions and that the company declined to answer seven of them.
+That included one about Facebook’s design and algorithms, and the role those potentially played in the spread and visibility of Trump’s posts.
+Facebook also declined to answer a question about if a suspension or deletion would have an impact on its ability to target ads.

+Critics of the board’s set-up say this decision suggests the body is lacking real teeth to hold Facebook accountable, and that the board is a way for Facebook to avoid blowback for its most consequential decisions.
+Bouncing the decision back to Facebook could also be seen as a sign that the board itself is aware of those concerns, and wants to ensure that the final call rests with Facebook itself.

 “The whole thing is like a giant charade, a game,” said Jennifer Grygiel, an assistant professor at Syracuse University and social media expert.
 “If anything this board is drawing away attention from the real issue of the risks of government use of social media.”